teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 In addition to selecting one or more “classes”, you will need to identify your products or services within that class.
 Here are some examples of product descriptions:

-**iPad Mini** - Class 09 (Software and Electrical) - “Handheld mobile digital electronic device comprising a tablet computer, electronic book and periodical reader, digital audio and video player, camera, electronic personal organizer, calendar, and mapping and GPS device, and capable of providing access to the Internet.”
+> **iPad Mini** - Class 09 (Software and Electrical) - “Handheld mobile digital electronic device comprising a tablet computer, electronic book and periodical reader, digital audio and video player, camera, electronic personal organizer, calendar, and mapping and GPS device, and capable of providing access to the Internet.”

-**Etsy** - Class 35 (Advertising and Business) - “Computerized online ordering featuring general merchandise and general consumer goods.”
+> **Etsy** - Class 35 (Advertising and Business) - “Computerized online ordering featuring general merchandise and general consumer goods.”

-**Tumblr** - Class 41 (Education and Entertainment) - Electronic publishing services, namely, publishing of online works of others featuring electronic media, multimedia contents, videos, movies, pictures, images, text, photos, user-generated content, and related information via the Internet; electronic publishing of blogs of others.
+> **Tumblr** - Class 41 (Education and Entertainment) - Electronic publishing services, namely, publishing of online works of others featuring electronic media, multimedia contents, videos, movies, pictures, images, text, photos, user-generated content, and related information via the Internet; electronic publishing of blogs of others.

-**BOSE** - Class 09 (Software and Electrical) - Loudspeaker systems; electrical power processors-namely, power amplifiers, inverters, and battery chargers.
+> **BOSE** - Class 09 (Software and Electrical) - Loudspeaker systems; electrical power processors-namely, power amplifiers, inverters, and battery chargers.

-**A note on software.** Picking the right class and description for software is

-For software, consider claiming several different classes:
+**A note on software.** Picking the right class and description for software is difficult.
+Consider claiming software in several different classes:
 - 9 – Software (goods)
 - 35 – Advertising and Business (services)
 - 38 – Communication (services)
 - 42 – Software  (software as a service)

 <a href="/images/tm-app/6-search-goods-services.png"><img src="/images/tm-app/6-search-goods-services.png"></a>